-This Blue Cheese Burger topped with delicious bacon and apple chutney is the perfect fall burger!
-Tender meat and delicious toppings make this Blue Cheese Burger the best!
+This Blue Cheese Bacon Burger topped with delicious apple chutney is the perfect fall burger!
+Tender meat and delicious toppings make this Blue Cheese Bacon Burger the best!

 Bacon Blue Cheese Burger with Apple Chutney

 I’m in full fall mode and although that typical means all things pumpkin- I have to eat some other food!
 So, I decided to make this delicious beauty.